2ndteela/d5-startup/README.md

 > - Brewing: Spirit, X-Factor
 > - Decorating a dish: Dexterity X-Factor
 > - Magical hybrids
+>
+> You can also have advantage and disadvantage on these rolls, in which case you would increase the dice you roll to 4, and take the highest/lowest of those rolls.

 > ## Items
 > Items are up to the discretion of the DM, but here are some guidelines for how you can create powerful, yet fair items: